sindresorhus/got/documentation/2-options.md

 **Type: `boolean`**\
 **Default: `false`**

+If `true`, Got will use its built-in HTTP/2 client when ALPN selects HTTP/2.

 **Note:**
-> - This option requires Node.js 15.10.0 or newer as HTTP/2 support on older Node.js versions is very buggy.

-If `true`, the `request` option will default to `http2wrapper.auto` and the entire `agent` object will be passed.

-**Note:**
-> - ALPN negotiation will have place in order to determine if the server actually supports HTTP/2.
+> - ALPN negotiation will take place in order to determine if the server actually supports HTTP/2.
 If it doesn't, HTTP/1.1 will be used.

 **Note:**
 > - Setting the `request` option to `https.request` will disable HTTP/2 usage.
-It is required to use `http2wrapper.auto`.

 **Note:**
-> - There is no direct [`h2c`](https://datatracker.ietf.org/doc/html/rfc7540#section-3.1) support.
+> - There is no direct [`h2c` Upgrade](https://datatracker.ietf.org/doc/html/rfc9113#section-11.2) support.
 However, you can provide a `h2session` option in a `beforeRequest` hook.
 See [an example](examples/h2c.js).

 ```js
 import got from 'got';